PrioritySoftware/PrioritySoftware.github.io/_sdk/Report-Columns.md

 (\<, \>, \<=, \>=, \<\>, =).
 Only records that comply with the
 prescribed condition will appear in the report.

+Conditions and expressions have a maximum length of 3000 characters.

 > **Example:** The **TRANSPARTCUST** (*Customer Shipments*) report
 > includes a condition for the **OTYPE** column from the **DOCTYPES**
 > table: **= C** (so as to limit the report to sales transactions,